 As part of the UW Health network, the Neuromuscular Program has the opportunity to utilize the latest in services and clinics for the diagnosis and treatment of nerve and muscle pathology.
 These services include:

 - Neuromuscular Clinic: Patients see a physician who specializes in neuromuscular care.
-This clinic is affiliated with the Muscular Dystrophy Association (MDA) and MDA staffers are available for consultation, as needed.
+This clinic is affiliated with the Muscular Dystrophy Association (MDA).

 - Multidisciplinary Neuromuscular Clinic: also MDA-affilliated, this half-day evaluation may include physical therapists, occupational therapists, swallowing specialists, communication augmentation specialists, respiratory therapists, social workers, nurses and physicians.
 Recommendations of all specialists are incorporated into a comprehensive treatment plan (referral from UW Hospital and Clinics neuromuscular specialist required).